Revealing Choice Bracketing: Results

 \subsection{Classifying subjects to models}

-The tests thus far do not make any adjustment for the fact that partial-narrow bracketing nests narrow and broad bracketing as polar cases, and thus can accommodate more behavior.
+The tests thus far do not make any adjustment for the fact that partial-narrow bracketing nests narrow and broad bracketing as polar cases, and can thus accommodate more behavior.
 To compare the predictive success of each model at the subject level, we use a subject-level implementation of the Selten score \citep{selten1991properties,beatty2011demanding}.
-For each subject and each model (symmetric versions for Risk and Social, using the induced utility function for Shopping), we calculate the number of errors the subject exhibits relative to that model.
-Then, we calculate the number of possible choice combinations in the experiment that are consistent with that model and that number of errors, which we divide by the total number of possible combinations of choices in the experiment to compute the measure for each subject $i$ and model $m\in\text{\{broad,narrow,partial}\}$ as $\text{predictive\_success}_{i,m}=1-\frac{\#\text{predictive\_area\_for\_}i,m}{\#\text{all\_possible\_choices}}$.\footnote{In the Risk and Social experiments, there are $(11\times17)\times15\times(11\times11)\times17\times11=63468735$ possible combinations of choices.
-Symmetric narrow bracketing allows 6, 78, 511, and 2275 possible combinations of choices when allowing for 0, 1, 2, and 3 errors, respectively, whereas symmetric broad bracketing allows 12, 116, 585, and 2071 combinations of choices, and symmetric partial-narrow bracketing allows 35797, 200828, 597728, and 1321328 combinations of choices.
-Thus, a subject whose choices are consistent with partial-narrow bracketing will be classified as a partial-narrow bracketer if and only if they are sufficiently far from being consistent with both broad and narrow bracketing.} We use all choices made in the experiment to assign each subject to the model with the highest predictive success; in cases where every rationalizing model-error pair for a subject would rationalize more than one million possible combinations of choices in our experiment, we categorize them ``Unclassified''.
+For each subject and each model (symmetric versions for Risk and Social, using the induced value function for Shopping), we calculate the number of errors the subject exhibits relative to that model.
+Then, we calculate the number of possible choice combinations in the experiment that are consistent with that model and that number of errors -- the model-error pair's ``predictive area''.
+We divide the predictive area by the total number of possible combinations of choices in the experiment to compute the measure for each subject $i$ and model $m\in\text{\{broad, narrow, PNB},\text{ PNB-PE}\}$ as $\text{predictive\_success}_{i,m}=1-\frac{\#\text{predictive\_area\_for\_}i,m}{\#\text{all\_possible\_choices}}$.\footnote{In the Risk and Social Experiments, there are $(11\times17)\times15\times(11\times11)\times17\times11=63,468,735$ possible combinations of choices.
+Symmetric narrow bracketing allows 6, 87, and 606 possible combinations of choices when allowing for zero, one, and two errors, respectively, whereas symmetric broad bracketing allows 12, 116, and 585 combinations of choices, symmetric PNB allows 35,797, 200,828, and 597,728 combinations, and symmetric PNB-PE allows 116,267, 619,375, and 1,725,466 combinations.
+Thus, a subject whose choices are consistent with partial-narrow bracketing will be classified as a partial-narrow bracketer if and only if they are sufficiently far from being consistent with both broad and narrow bracketing.} We use all choices made in the experiment to assign each subject to the model with the highest predictive success; in cases where every rationalizing model-error pair for a subject would rationalize more than one million possible combinations of choices in our experiment, we categorize them as ``Unclassified''.